Young, Hawks open season with 113-87 rout of Mavericks

 Reddish led a stellar effort from the deep Hawks bench, which contributed 44 points.

+Coach Nate McMillan, who guided the Hawks to a remarkable turnaround last season after taking over on an interim basis, wants his starters to play as hard as they can right from the opening tip.

+“We can play 10, 11 guys,” McMillan said.
+“There’s no need to pace yourself when you have a bench that can come in.
+We want to keep the pressure on an opponent.”

-The Mavericks were thoroughly miserable in their first game under Kidd, who had not been a head coach since he was fired in Milwaukee during the 2017-18 season.
+The Mavericks were thoroughly miserable in their first game under Kidd, who had not been a head coach since he was fired in Milwaukee midway through the 2017-18 season.

+Kidd learned before the game that he was picked as one of the NBA’s 75 greatest players as part of the league’s 75th anniversary.

+The Mavericks appear to have a lot more work to do if they want to take the next step behind Doncic, their dynamic young star.

-A member of the NBA’s 75th anniversary team, Kidd took over in Dallas after longtime coach Rick Carlisle stepped down on the heels of a first-round playoff loss last season.
+“I thought guys got great looks.
+They just didn’t go in for us,” said Kidd, who took over in Dallas after longtime coach Rick Carlisle stepped down on the heels of a first-round playoff loss last season.

-It was only one game, but it looks like the Mavericks have plenty of work to do if they want to take the next step behind their dynamic young star.
+With De’Andre Hunter doing a stellar defensive job, Doncic was held to 18 points on 6-of-17 shooting, to go along with 11 rebounds and seven assists.

 The Mavericks shot a dismal 32.6% (31 of 93) from the field.